 What happens during a HUD inspection?

-During the Section 8 HUD inspection, the inspector inspects the overall property and determines whether the property meets the HUD’s Housing Quality Standard.
+During the Section 8 HUD inspection process, the inspector inspects the overall property, prepares an inspection report, and determines whether the property meets the HUD’s Housing Quality Standards.
 The HUD’s Housing Quality standards are set forth to make sure that the property is safe for the tenant.

-What happens if you fail a section 8 inspection?
+What happens if you fail an inspection in the Section 8 Program?

-If a section 8 inspection fails, you have time to make the necessary repairs before the re-inspection date.
+If you fail a Section 8 inspection, you have time to make the necessary repairs before the re-inspection date.
 The rent subsidy payments will be discontinued if the repairs are not completed by the next inspection date.
 This only applies if the tenant is currently residing on the premises.